dimagi/staging-branches/README.md

 # staging-branches

-`staging-branches` is a repo hosting the branches configuration for [commcare-hq](https://github.com/dimagi/commcare-hq/)'s staging environment
+`staging-branches` is a repo hosting the branches configuration for [commcare-hq](https://github.com/dimagi/commcare-hq/)'s and [formplayer](https://github.com/dimagi/formplayer)'s staging environments.

 ## Workflow

+The general workflow is virtually the same across repositories.
+The convention is for a script named `rebuildstaging` to live in the project's `scripts` directory (e.g., `commcare-hq/scripts/rebuildstaging`) which is responsible for fetching the appropriate file from this repository, and building a branch to deploy to the staging environment.

-* Add the branch you'd like to deploy to staging to [the yaml file](https://github.com/dimagi/staging-branches/blob/main/commcare-hq-staging.yml) in this repository.
-You may use the github UI or edit it however you choose.
+* Add the branch you'd like to deploy to the appropriate staging configuration file in this repository.
+The easiest approach is to use the GitHub UI for editing the file directly, but you can choose to edit locally if so desired.
-* Commit your changes directly to master.
+* Commit your changes directly to main.
 Don't worry about a detailed commit message unless you're doing something unusual.
-* From the root of the `commcare-hq` repository, run `./scripts/rebuildstaging`.
+* From the root of the repository you want to deploy (e.g., commcare-hq, formplayer, etc), run `./scripts/rebuildstaging`.
 This will build a branch called `autostaging` that contains all branches specified in this file.
-  * To check if your nelwy added branch causes any conflicts before pushing to autostaging, run:
+  * To check if your newly added branch causes any conflicts before pushing to autostaging, run:
     ```
     $ scripts/rebuildstaging --no-push
-    ```
-  * To rebuild autostaging and push those changes to origin (necessary for deploy), run:
-     ```
-     $ scripts/rebuildstaging
     ```
 * After rebuilding the autostaging branch, you need to deploy the new branch to staging.
   ```
   $ commcare-cloud --control staging deploy